aws-samples/appsync-observablehq-examples/README.md

 - Subscribes to changes in the input forms (origin airport) and redefines the “data” cell of their ObservableHQ notebooks to refresh the data.

 Happy coding!

+### Notes

+* The `.vscode` folder at the root is optional and meant for Visual Studio users to avoid errors with the CloudFormation YAML syntax highlighting.